kush1jpeg/NOT_chip8/README.md

 Forget pixels in HD.
 Forget shaders.

 CHIP-8 is a virtual 8-bit machine developed in the late 1970s to run simple games on tiny computers like the COSMAC VIP and HP-48.
-It’s not real hardware—it’s an interpreter that emulates a machine with:
+It’s not real hardware - it’s an interpreter that emulates a machine with:
 * 64×32 monochrome display
 * 16-key hexadecimal keypad
 * 35 opcodes for graphics, math, timers, and input